bpw1009/TopicModelingEnronEmails/README.md

 A very similar approach is shown in the Scikit Learn tutorial: https://scikit-learn.org/stable/auto_examples/applications/plot_topics_extraction_with_nmf_lda.html.

 I was very intrigued by the topics that were found by the algorithms.
-For instance, the following topic, found by LDA, clearly shows a Longhorn football games were a recurring topic:
+For instance, the following topic, found by LDA, clearly shows that University of Texas at Austin (Longhorns) football games were a recurring topic:

 #### Topic 9:
 #### game play free click season longhorn team yard offer texas player save start updated point gift football visit big special